AlibabaCloudDocs/nas/intl.en-US/FAQ/SMB FAQ/Causes and solutions of SMB mount failures.md

 # Causes and solutions of SMB mount failures {#concept_fpq_xwf_2hb .concept}

-When you mount an SMB file system on an ECS instance that runs Windows, a mount failure may occur due to one of the following errors.
-This topic describes the causes and solutions of mount failures.
+This topic describes the possible causes and solutions when an SMB file system fails to mount on an ECS instance that runs Windows.

 ## System error 53 {#section_kkp_c4t_s32 .section}